Research

 Electron transport chain

 The electron transport chain complexes establish the transmembrane proton motive force that powers ATP synthesis in mitochondria and aerobic bacteria such as the pathogenic mycobacteria that cause tuberculosis.
 Despite decades of study, it is unclear how the passage of electrons through the electron transport chain complexes, which ultimately leads to the reduction of oxygen to water, powers proton transport.
-Understanding this process will allow for improved targeting of the electron transport chain to treat diseases including mycobacterial infections.
+Much of our work on the electron transport chain relates to understand the process in mycobacteria to understand how it interacts with different metabolic pathways and allows pathogens to survive in a variety of environments.

 Other